PelleLille/hsl-docs/functions.rst

   .. staticmethod:: cnumber(type, number)

-    A factory function for FFIValue.
-These basic types exist for the lifetime of the returned value.
+    Create an :data:`FFIValue` containing a C number.
+It's a basic type, which exists for the lifetime of the returned value and passed by value.

-    :param FFIType type: a number type
+    :param FFIType type: an FFI C number type
-    :param any value: a  HSL value
+    :param number number: a number
-    :return: A FFI value
+    :return: An FFI value
     :rtype: :data:`FFIValue`

-    The following number types are available.
+    The following FFI number types are available:

     * ``uint8``, ``sint8``, ``uint16``, ``sint16``, ``uint32``, ``sint32``, ``uint64``, ``sint64``, ``float``, ``double``

   .. staticmethod:: cstring(value)

-    Allocate a null-terminated C string (``char *``) in memory from a HSL string and return a :data:`FFIValue` of ``pointer`` type pointing to that memory.
-This memory is owned by the :data:`FFIValue` resource (use the :func:`FFI.detach` function to change).
+    Allocate a null-terminated C string (``char *``) in memory from a HSL string and return an :data:`FFIValue` of ``pointer`` type pointing to that memory.
+This memory is owned by the :data:`FFIValue` resource (use the :func:`FFI.detach` function to disclaim ownership).
 This function is intentionally not binary safe.

     :param string value: a string
-    :return: A FFIValue of pointer type
+    :return: An FFIValue of pointer type
     :rtype: :data:`FFIValue`

   .. staticmethod:: nullptr()

-    Return a NULL pointer.
+    Create an :data:`FFIValue` containing a NULL pointer.

-    :return: A FFIValue of pointer type
+    :return: An FFIValue of pointer type
     :rtype: :data:`FFIValue`

     .. note::